DanielKraft/fixxer/README_TUI.md

 # After installing with pip install -e .
 fixxer

-# Or run directly from source
+# Or run as a module
-python fixxer_tui.py
+python -m fixxer
 ```

 ### Features